Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 Just as causality describes the sequence of events, so synchronicity to the Chinese mind, deals with the coincidence of events.

-Jung later attempted to explain the East’s radically different orientation towards science and time (from Dream Analysis: Notes of the Seminar Given in 1928–1930):
+Jung later attempted to explain the East’s radically different orientation towards science and time:2C.G.
+Jung, Dream Analysis: Notes of the Seminar Given in 1928–1930, 1984, p.
+44.

 The East bases much of its science on this irregularity and considers coincidences as the reliable basis of the world rather than causality.
 Synchronism is the prejudice of the East; causality is the modern prejudice of the West.